realByg/cfworker-telegrambot-template/README.md

 3. Rename `wrangler.example.toml` to `wrangler.toml` and setup your wrangler configuration.

 #### 👉 Development
+> The main idea is to set up a local dev port and use ngrok to forward the port after setting the ngrok temporary url as the bot's webhook.
 1. Run `npm run ngrok` to start ngrok local port forwrading.
 2. Run `npm run webhook` to set the webhook for the bot.
 3. Run `npm run dev` to start `wrangler dev`.